ABOUT this BLOG and How to use it

 WELCOME to Stu's Views & MS News, a product of MS Views and News, a Not-for-Profit 501(c3) organization.
 Founded in 2008.
 Providing Educational, Information and Resources to those affected by Multiple Sclerosis via live seminars and via the internet.

 Key-Note: Our live MS educational seminars average approx 65 people per educational program and SINCE our first program in February 2010, we have hosted more than 90 educational programs in Florida.
-In 2013 we expanded to Georgia and in 2014 we have expanded into Alabama and North Carolina.
+In 2013 we expanded to Georgia and in 2014 we have expanded further, into Alabama and North Carolina.

 Scroll to view All the resources found on the left side of this blog.
 Need to find information, use our 'search by topic' tool.